Linda Crampton has an honors degree in biology. She has taught high school biology, chemistry, and physics as well as middle school science.

 In the commercial process, the animal parts are first washed and degreased.
 They are then treated with an acidic or basic solution to remove minerals and to make the collagen easier to access.
 Next, the processed animal parts are boiled in distilled water to produce gelatin.
 Finally, the water is evaporated from the liquid and the solid gelatin is pressed into sheets or ground into a powder.

 If you boil beef bones at home to make stock, you'll probably notice a gel forming in the liquid as it cools.
 This is due to the production of gelatin from the collagen in the bones.

 Gelatin is a mixture of proteins and peptides obtained from the partial breakdown of collagen.
-A protein is a long chain of amino acids; a peptide is a shorter chain of amino acids.
+A protein is a long chain of amino acids; a peptide is a shorter chain of the molecules.

 Gelatin is rich in glycine and proline, two amino acids that are said to be "non-essential" because our bodies can make them.
 On the other hand, it doesn't contain tryptophan and is very low in threonine, isoleucine, and methionine.
 These four amino acids are said to be essential because we can't make them and must obtain them pre-formed in our diet.